Programs of Study

 No more than 6 points of D may be credited to the degree in any academic year and no more than a cumulative total of 12 points of D may be credited toward the degree.
 Degree credit for D work is awarded only for courses listed in this bulletin and for other courses taken while the student is enrolled in Columbia College.
 The decision as to whether or not a D may be used to satisfy the requirements for the major is made in each department.

-Given to students as a temporary grade in circumstances when a student’s irregular academic behavior in class merits something other than grades A through F. A grade of AR will alert the advising deans, who will follow up with the individual student and with the instructor to help determine what final grade (A through F or, if applicable, UW) is appropriate.
+Given to students as a temporary grade in circumstances when a student's irregular academic behavior in class merits something other than grades A through F. A grade of AR will alert the Dean of Academic Affairs, whose staff will follow up with the instructor to help determine what final grade is appropriate.

 Ultimately, the decision as to what the final grade should be will rest with the individual instructor.
 AR is not a permanent grade but, rather, is designed to allow faculty a reasonable default grade for use until an appropriate permanent grade can be submitted.

-No point credit is given for R credit.
-Students who take a course for R credit may be required to complete certain work as specified by the instructor.
+The "R" credit option is available only to Columbia College seniors.
+Students who wish to audit a class can request permission from the Committee on Academic Standing in the Center for Student Advising to take a course for R credit.
+No point credit is given for R credit, and the GPA is unaffected by the mark of R. Students who take a course for R credit must have the permission of the instructor.
+Students may be required to complete certain work as specified by that instructor.
 The exact nature of the work should be determined by the instructor when the student registers for the course.
 An instructor may fail a student who has not completed assigned work.
-The deadline for registering for R credit is November 15 in the fall term and until March 28 in the spring term during the academic year 2012-2013.
+During the academic year 2013-2014, the deadline for registering for R credit is November 14 in the fall term and March 27 in the spring term.
 Registering for R credit is allowed only when:

 A mark given at the end of the first term of a course in which the full year’s work must be completed before a qualitative grade is assigned.
 The grade given at the end of the second term is the grade for the entire course.